 The two verandas were my favourite place in this small hotel.
 The closed porch was a comfy hall, lit by the sun throughout the day, with a piano in the middle as a centrepiece.
-Although beautiful, this piano couldn’t play a role of a focal point in the room as the fjord view was dazzling and immediately captivated the attention of any visitor.
-I imagine that during the long winters, this place is even more magical as it provides warmth and comfortable feeling beyond words can explain.
+Although beautiful, this piano couldn’t play the role of a focal point in the room as the fjord view was dazzling and immediately captivated the attention of any visitor.
+I imagine that during the long winters, this place is even more magical as it provides warmth and a comfortable feeling beyond words can explain.
 Here are held the daily meetings before dinner that the owner Bard makes every evening introducing of the hotel and region to the newly arrived guests.

 The deck on the hotel’s face to the fjord is simply arranged and painted in white.
 But it doesn’t need more decorations.
-At the moment you step out with your morning coffee, you forget about everything else and you stare at the impossible view around you with a true wonder.
-How is it possible this place to exist – so stunningly natural and beautiful, more impressive than a postcard photo altered by Photoshop?
+At the moment you step out with your morning coffee, you forget about everything else and you stare at the impossible view around you with true wonder.
+How is it possible for this place to exist – so stunningly natural and beautiful, more impressive than a postcard photo altered by Photoshop?

 The Dining/Breakfast Room of Fjaerland Fjordstue Hotel

 Another lovely spot in this small but so charming hotel is the dining/breakfast room.
-Beautifully arranged décor incorporating earthy hues and elements from nature like plants on the windows and budding twigs in vases on the tables gives enough space but also creates a sense of intimacy for the hotel guests even when all tables are occupied and the room buzzing from excited talks.
+Beautifully arranged décor incorporating earthy hues and elements from nature like plants on the windows and budding twigs in vases on the tables gives enough space but also creates a sense of intimacy for the hotel guests even when all tables are occupied and the room buzzing from exciting talks.